fabiojose/drops-cpp/README.md

 - sweety;
 - direct.

-What can I use ?
+What can I use ? (...and growing up...)
 =========
 - sockets: udp and multicast;
 - threads;
+- Date;
+- HashMap;
-- Date.
+- Properties.

 Checkout to linux or windows, use, compile and enjoy!!